enlilsudo/hugo-theme-air/content/post/index.md

 ## Synchronize a file

-Once your file is linked to a synchronized location, StackEdit will periodically synchronize it by downloading/uploading any modification.
+Once your file is linked to a synchronized location, e.g., GitBook, GitHub, GitLab, Gastby, Notion, Wiki, etc., it will periodically synchronize it by downloading/uploading any modification.
 A merge will be performed if necessary and conflicts will be resolved.
+By using AWK a team will be able to handle hundrers of texts with just a few commands.

 If you just have modified your file, and you want to force syncing, click the **Synchronize now** button in the navigation bar.